tpbilton/GUSMap/benchmarks/smaller_rfEst/README.md

 the end of the loop the values from each thread will be reduced to one value using the operator specified in the `reduction` clause (`+` here).

-Note, if you did not use the `reduction` clause, then multiple processes could write to `my_sum` at the same time and cause the result to be wrong.
+Note, without the `reduction` clause, multiple processes could write to `my_sum` at the same time and cause the result to be wrong.

 ### Atomic operations